 • Environmentally beneficial, coal refuse-powered electricity generation classified by the Commonwealth of Pennsylvania as a Tier II alternative energy source.
 Our Scrubgrass Plant and the two additional plants currently under purchase agreement and non-binding letter of intent, the Panther Creek Plant and the Third Plant, respectively, are powered by coal refuse.
 Coal refuse is a waste product historically generated by coal mining in Pennsylvania and neighboring states, and coal refuse is a significant contributor to air and water pollution in these geographies.
-Because generating power from this waste facilitates its removal and reclamation of the land, coal refuse is classified by the Commonwealth of Pennsylvania as a Tier II Alternative Energy Source, a classification that also applies to other energy sources such as large-scale hydropower, and the Scrubgrass Plant is recognized as an Alternative Energy System.
+Because generating power from this waste facilitates its removal and reclamation of the land, coal refuse is classified by the Commonwealth of Pennsylvania as a Tier II Alternative Energy Source, equivalent to large-scale hydropower, and the Scrubgrass Plant is recognized as an Alternative Energy System.
 In contrast, most of our competitors with integrated power assets rely on traditional fuels, such as coal or natural gas.
-Given the power-intensive nature of crypto asset mining and the implications for the environment with regards to the current widespread availability of coal refuse piles in Pennsylvania that may be used in the waste-to-power process, we believe that our access to inexpensive, environmentally-beneficial power represents a meaningful and durable competitive advantage.
-In addition, we believe that buyers of the Bitcoin we mine could ascribe value due to the environmentally-beneficial manner in which they were mined as it results in the removal of legacy coal refuse and facilitates the remediation of land and water, with power generation being the byproduct of this activity.
+Given the power-intensive nature of crypto asset mining and the implications for the environment and sustainability, we believe that our access to inexpensive, environmentally-beneficial power represents a meaningful and durable competitive advantage.
+In addition, we believe that buyers of the Bitcoin we mine could ascribe value due to the environmentally-beneficial manner in which they were mined.